-Activity Time Description Materials Mindset Mes- sage 5 min Play the mindset video, Mistakes are Powerful , https://youcubed.org/weeks/week-3-grade-1-2/ Mindset video day 5, Mistakes are Powerful Play Game of Totals 15 min Introduce the Game of Totals by playing it once with your students.
-Encourage them to consider what strategies they are using to get to 10 first Invite students to play the game with a partner a few times.
-With their partners discuss their strategy.
-Counters (plastic circles, pennies, beans, their own fingers, etc.) Rules Handout Recording Handout Whole Class Conversation 5 min Discuss: As you continue to play, does player 1 or player 2 seem to win more often?
+Activity Time Description Materials Mindset Message 5 min Play the mindset video, Speed is not Important , https://youcubed.org/weeks/week-3-grade-3-5/ Mindset Video day 2, Speed is not Important Play Game of Totals 15 min Introduce the Game of Totals.
+Play it once with your students.
+Encourage them to consider what strategies they are using to get to 25 first Invite students to play the game with a partner a few times.
+In partners, invite students discuss their strategy.
+Counters (plastic circles, pennies, beans, their own fingers, etc.) Rules Handout Recording Handout Whole class conversation 5 min Discuss: As you continue to play, does Player 1 or Player 2 seem to win more often?
 Is there a way that a player can make sure to win every time?
-Play Game of Totals with numbered fingers 10 min Introduce students to the finger perception development aspect of the game.
-Students play again after discussing strategies using the finger perception development aspect.
-Hand Handout